Research on Universal Design fonts for the visually impaired and the elderly

 □ Readability evaluation

-R12) In the 2nd group, "UD Kakugo_Small" is equal to or better than "UD Kakugo_Large", so we decided that the size of the font area should be small.
+R12) In the second group, since "UDKakugo_Small" was equal to or better than "UDKakugo_Large," it was determined that the size of the font surface area was fine for small.

 □ Discriminability result

-It was evaluated that the shorter the time it took to answer, the easier it was to discriminate.
+The shorter the time it took to answer, the easier it was to distinguish.

 ·senior citizen